Smiling woman with long hair in business attire next to the words “Net Worth” on a dark blue background

 Key educational milestones include:

-• Editorial contributions to Harvard Journal on Legislation
+• Contributed to the Harvard Journal on Legislation as an editor

 Notable Career Accomplishments and Awards